CarlinFongang/projet-web-cicd/README.md

 *stage build dans le gitlab-ci*

 ### 4.1.
 Explanations
-1. `docker build --pull -t staticapp .`: This command builds a Docker image from the Dockerfile present in the current directory (.).
+1. `docker build --tag staticapp .`: This command builds a Docker image from the Dockerfile present in the current directory (.).
 The --pull option ensures that the base images are always up to date.

 2. `docker save staticapp > staticapp.tar`: The built Docker image is then saved as a tar archive in the file staticapp.tar.
 This archive contains the complete image, ready to be loaded later.